New to MyHealth?

-Screening colonoscopy: Most people can have this standard screening test.
+- Screening colonoscopy: Most people can have this standard screening test.
 Using a tube that is four or six feet in length, we examine your entire colon.

-Virtual colonoscopy: If you are not able to tolerate or have not been able to complete other screening tests for colorectal cancer, we offer virtual colonoscopy, which uses advanced imaging technology, instead of an endoscope, to examine your colon.
+- Virtual colonoscopy: If you are not able to tolerate or have not been able to complete other screening tests for colorectal cancer, we offer virtual colonoscopy, which uses advanced imaging technology, instead of an endoscope, to examine your colon.

-Diagnostic colonoscopy: If you are experiencing symptoms of a gastrointestinal disorder, such as bleeding, pain, or diarrhea, a colonoscopy can help us diagnose or rule out conditions besides cancer, such as inflammatory bowel disease, and to determine the best treatment plan for you.
+- Diagnostic colonoscopy: If you are experiencing symptoms of a gastrointestinal disorder, such as bleeding, pain, or diarrhea, a colonoscopy can help us diagnose or rule out conditions besides cancer, such as inflammatory bowel disease, and to determine the best treatment plan for you.